microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 If the workflow is successful, Skype will post a result of the last action to your calling webhook.
 For example, if the last action was to record an audio message the result will be audio content.

 During a voice call your bot can decide after each result on how to continue interaction with the Skype user.

-<div class="docs-text-note"><b>Note:</b> Skype bots with calling enabled are for preview only cannot currently be published.
-To publish a bot in Skype you will need to disable calling in the Skype settings for your bot and then set published to enabled in the bot dashboard. </div>

 <div class="docs-text-note"><b>Note:</b> Bots can handle 1:1 calls, but not group calls</div>